-Endometriosis is a common condition that affects 1 in every 10 women, This is defined as 1-2 females in every class room.
+Endometriosis is a common condition affecting 1 in every 10 women, also defined as 1-2 females in every classroom.

 Endometriosis is when tissue that behaves as the lining of the womb is found in other areas of the body, usually within the pelvic area including the ovaries, fallopian tubes, inside the tummy and in or around the bladder or bowel.

-There are four stages of Endometriosis ranging from minimal, mild, moderate to severe .
+There are four stages of Endometriosis ranging from minimal, mild, moderate to severe, stages do not predict pain, it is fact women experiencing a less severe stage can experience worse pain than a woman suffering severely.

 Endometriosis common signs are;

 Laparoscopic surgery is performed to treat symptoms followed by hormone treatment used to manage Endometriosis, however if left undiagnosed the woman’s symptoms may become more severe and require excessive surgery.

 The importance of raising awareness is to help educate women to spot the signs of Endometriosis to encourage a earlier diagnosis.

-It’s known the diagnosis of Endometriosis takes anywhere between 7.5 - 10 years
+Statistics show the diagnosis of Endometriosis takes between 7.5 - 10 years for women to receive correct diagnosis and treatment